-- B\Inspired 9th grade program to help students gain credit to be with their cohort: The B\Inspired program helps 9th grade students who have not gained sufficient core credits to receive traditional and non-traditional credit recovery instruction to complete two years' worth of credits in one year's time.
+- BInspired 9th grade program to help students gain credit to be with their cohort: The BInspired program helps 9th grade students who have not gained sufficient core credits to receive traditional and non-traditional credit recovery instruction to complete two years' worth of credits in one year's time.
 This will enable students to return to their home campus as juniors and on track for graduation with their peers. - Eligibility: Students who have not gained sufficient credits in their four core academic courses as freshmen are invited to Brazos Success Academy.
-Students will be working on an accelerated instructional plan in order to complete credits at a pace more quickly than what is possible at their home campuses. - School of Choice: Brazos Success Academy offers students who are looking for something different or more flexible than the traditional high school model.
+Students will be working on an accelerated instructional plan in order to complete credits at a pace more quickly than what is possible at their home campuses. - School of Choice: Brazos Success Academy offers students who are looking for something different or more flexible than the traditional high school model with an alternative.
 They realize the benefits of high school graduation and want to accelerate their education to access opportunities beyond high school.
 Students who are on track to graduate but are looking for an alternative high school can apply/interview at the end of their freshman year for available positions for the upcoming school year.
-Students in sophomore, junior, or senior years may also apply throughout the year for available spots in the upcoming semester or year. - Night School: Brazos Success Academy offers night school.
-It is intended for students who work or have other obligations during the day so that students can still complete their high school graduation requirements.
-All Brazos Success Academy students may attend night school to further their progress toward graduation.
-Brazos Success Academy night school program is open to all the high school students in the district.
+Students in sophomore, junior, or senior years may also apply throughout the year for available spots in the upcoming semester or year.